 Due to restrictions in place during COVID-19, we are limiting places on board to a maximum of 3.

-The RYA have approved the running of sailing courses where candidates can go home in the evening, so this course is planned to run as Day Sails, 9am-5pm, with a couple of later evenings for night navigation.
+The RYA have approved the running of sailing courses where candidates can go home in the evening, so this course is planned to run Monday to Friday, 9am-5pm.

 This means we can limit the amount of time spent in close quarters below deck, and therefore make it easier to follow social distancing guidelines.
 If restrictions are lifted further before this course runs, we will review how we run the training and contact you.

-Assumed knowledge: Navigation to Coastal/Yachtmaster shore based standard.
+Assumed knowledge: Navigation to Day Skipper shorebased standard

 Click to view our SeaRegs Booking T&Cs